Tips for a Great College Application

 Misspelled words and grammatical errors don’t give a good first impression of your writing ability.

-- Stay focused.
 Don’t write a research paper.
 Write an essay with meaning, and tell us something about yourself that will help admission officers imagine how you might fit into the Bates community.

 - Grab our attention.

 Start with a great opener that catches the reader’s attention immediately.
 Make the admission officer want to read more about you.

 Use details to illustrate ideas and action words that bring your essay to life.
 Paint a picture that holds the reader’s attention.